syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 ## Populating tab items

-Tab items can be added to the Tab View through the [Items](https://npmci.syncfusion.com/maui/api/development/maui-tabview/api/Syncfusion.Maui.TabView.SfTabView.html#Syncfusion_Maui_TabView_SfTabView_Items) property of [SfTabView](https://npmci.syncfusion.com/maui/api/development/maui-tabview/api/Syncfusion.Maui.TabView.SfTabView.html), which holds the collection of [SfTabItem](https://npmci.syncfusion.com/maui/api/development/maui-tabview/api/Syncfusion.Maui.TabView.SfTabItem.html) through [TabItemsCollection](https://npmci.syncfusion.com/maui/api/development/maui-tabview/api/Syncfusion.Maui.TabView.TabItemCollection.html).
+Tab items can be added to the Tab View through the `Items` property of `SfTabView`, which holds the collection of `SfTabItem` through `TabItemsCollection`.